d0wnlore/linesnapper/EYChallenge.md

 By d0wnlore (d0wnlore@pm.me)

+## What public networks does Linesnapper run on

+Currently Linesnapper runs on Scroll and zkSync Era.
+The ability to process a website's URL + HTML against the Linesnapper ruleset needs to be on a publicly accessible network.

+However the ruleset itself and the metadata around inidividual rules, such as their authors, does not need to be on a public network (but does need to be accessible by the contract or service that is publicly avaiable).
+So these pieces can run on privacy-perserving networks like Nightfall.

 ## Why Linesnapper would benefit from a privacy solution

 Currently rulesets used to detect phishing websites, and their authors, is publicly available to everyone, including scammers that we'd rather not disclose this data to.